-The ground floor of the facility includes two dementia/special care units (20 and 11 beds in each), with 20 dual purposes and communal rooms on the second and third floors.
-All bedrooms are single with ensuites in rooms for residents using hospital or rest home level of care and in some bedrooms in the special care units.
+The ground floor of the facility includes two dementia/special care units (20 beds in each), with 40 dual purpose and communal rooms on the second and third floors.
+Thirty serviced apartments were also certified as being appropriate for residents requiring rest home care on levels two and three.
+All bedrooms are single with ensuites in most rooms.
 There is sufficient space to allow the movement of residents around the facility using mobility aids.
-Communal living areas and resident rooms are appropriately heated and ventilated.
+Chemicals are able to be stored safely throughout the facility.
+All rooms are appropriately heated and ventilated.
 The outdoor areas are safe and easily accessible noting that the outdoor areas for the special care units are in the process of being landscaped.

 Documented systems are in place for essential, emergency and security services.